DeadLeavez/Leaves-BarterEconomy/readme.md

 - Improved config descriptions to be more descriptive
 - Drop support for flea-market barterizing
 - Drop support for seed
+- Fix slow breakdown of barters due to it iterating on itself each trader reset.
+Now resets to a backup of original database before each barterization.

 ## TODO